nghiango1/InterinGo/README.md

 # interpreter-in-go

-"interprester-in-go" or InterinGo (for short) is a new interpreter language.
+"interprester-in-go" or InterinGo (for short) is a new interpreter language, come with LSP and highlighter for neovim.
 It can be run in 3 mode
 - REPL mode: Which stand for read-evaluation-print-loop, similar to `python`
 - File mode: Execute code as input from file
 - Server mode: Which have a pretty UI for REPL on a HTTP Server

 ## Why

 To challenge my knowledge with `go` language and advanced (interpreter) concept.
-I also set up a http server to public InterinGo interpreter.
-You can access evaluating the language right now via link in the repo [Github description](https://github.com/nghiango1/hello).
+I also set up a http server to public InterinGo interpreter, that you can access evaluating the [language right now](https://nghiango.asia/).

 ## Techstack: